32care/32care.github.io/_posts/2021-07-30-poster-post-1.markdown

 - Eating disorders such as anorexia, bulimia and binge eating disorder all have negative effects on the mouth.<br>
 - Potential negative effects of vitamin and nutrient deficiencies  will also be reflected in the mouth & their Symptoms can range from slight to severe.<br>
 - Dental professionals are often the among the first to identify the early warning signs of eating disorders.<br>
-- Oral signs of eating disorders include:
+- "Oral signs of eating disorders include:"
 bullets:
 - Sensitive Teeth
 - Tooth Decay